Lippmann-Schwinger-Lanczos algorithm for inverse scattering problems: Multidimensional MIMO problem

 \subsection{Block-Lanczos tridiagonalization}

-We then run $m$ steps of the $M$ symmetric block-Lanczos algorithm with matrix and initial block vector $M^{-1}B$.
-From this we obtain block-tridiagonal matrix with $K\times K$ blocks, and $M$-orthonormal Lanczos block-vectors $q_i\in \RR^{mK\times K}$.
-From this we obtain the block counterpart of (\ref{eq:lancz}) where The state solution then can be written in Lanczos coordinates as \be \tu(\lambda)=\sqrt{B^*M^{-1}B}V Q(T+\lambda I)^{-1}E_1,\ee where $E_1\in\RR^{mK\times K}$ consists of the first $K$ columns of $I\in\RR^{mK\times mK}$.
+The next step is to run $m$ steps of the {$M$-Hermitian} block-Lanczos algorithm with matrix and initial block vector $M^{-1}B$.
+From this we obtain the {Hermitian} block-tridiagonal matrix { } with $K\times K$ blocks, and $M$-orthonormal Lanczos block-vectors $q_i\in \CC^{mK\times K}$.
+From this we obtain the block counterpart of (\ref{eq:lancz}) where The state solution, that is, the Galerkin projection of the true solution, can then be written in Lanczos coordinates as \be \tilde{U}(\lambda)=\sqrt{B^*M^{-1}B}V Q(T+\lambda I)^{-1}E_1,\ee where $E_1\in\RR^{mK\times K}$ consists of the first $K$ columns of identity matrix $I\in\RR^{mK\times mK}$. { Using block generalization of the SISO case, we express the orthogonalized basis as